solid red star

 Convert how much cannabis you have into milligrams.
 For example, if you have 7 grams (an eighth) of flower, you have 7,000 mg of flower.

 Multiply the amount of flower you have in milligrams by the THC percentage to determine how much THC is in the flower you bought.
-So for this example, you can divide 7,000 mg of flower by 20 percent THC to get the estimated amount.
+So, for this example, you can multiply 7,000 mg of flower by 20 percent THC to get the estimated amount.

 If you’ve chosen the DIY path for crafting your cannabis edibles, the crucial first step is decarboxylation.
 This process is vital for transforming raw cannabis flower into its active form, unlocking the full potential of cannabinoids like THC to enhance both the flavor and potency of your edibles.

-Want a shortcut, or don’t have a knack in the kitchen?
+Want a shortcut, or don’t have a knack for kitchen work?
 There are also devices you can buy that take the guesswork out of decarboxylation.
 Machines like the Levo II, Ardent FX, and Magical Butter simplify infusion.
 You won’t need to follow these decarbing steps — or need many of the supplies listed earlier in this article — if you use one of these devices.

 There’s a relatively straightforward method to simplify dosage calculation.
 Here are three key steps:

-Calculate the total milligrams in your infusion and the volume of infusion you’ll use in your recipe.
-Divide this number by the number of servings your recipe yields to determine the per-serving dose.
+Divide the number from step 4 by the number of servings your recipe yields to determine the per-serving dose.

 Here’s an example to help put things into perspective:

-If you used a half-ounce (14 grams, or 14,000mg) of cannabis flower with 20% THC content to create 2 cups of butter, that would mean 2,800mg of THC went into those two cups.
-If you use 1/2 cup of infused butter to produce a batch of 24 cookies, the batter contains 700mg of THC.
+If you used a half ounce (14 grams, or 14,000mg) of cannabis flower with 20% THC content to create 2 cups of butter, that would mean 14,000mg * 20% = 2,800mg of THC went into those two cups.
+If you use ½ cup of infused butter to produce a batch of 24 cookies, the batter contains (2 cups / ½ cup ) * 2,800mg = 700mg of THC.
 Divide this total by the number of servings (24), and each cookie will contain an approximate THC content of 30mg.

-It’s worth noting that some of the flower’s potency will be lost during the process of decarboxylation and making your infused creation, so it’s unlikely to be quite so potent.
+It’s worth noting that some of the flower’s potency will be lost during decarboxylation and while making your infused creation, so it’s unlikely to be quite so potent.
 Better safe than sorry, though.
-It’s best to calculate edible dosages this way to avoid accidentally overconsuming.
+It’s best to calculate dosages this way to avoid accidentally overconsuming.
 Remember, you can always take more if you haven’t quite taken flight with your first bite.

 Check out the High Times guide for a more in-depth explanation of this formula.